The topology of Calabi-Yau threefolds with Picard number three: The case of the elliptic curve having invariant

-We now need to understand what happens when $A$ lies on the tangent line at some point $U$ in the lower arc $Q_1Q_2$.
+We now need to understand what happens when $A$ lies on the tangent line at some point $U$ in the lower arc $Q_1Q_2$ of the bounded component of the Hessian.
 We assume by symmetry that $U$ lies in the open arc $Q_1 R$, leaving it to the reader to check what happens when $U$ is $Q_1$ or $R$, including the limit case when $E$ is a positive multiple of $\pm \tilde B_3$.
 Under the given assumption, the tangent line meets the branch $B_1B_3$ of the Hessian.
-We note that $A = (a,b,1)$ is below (and to the right of) this intersection point, with $a < {1\over {1-k}}$.
-We know that $G_A$ vanishes at $U'$ and is positive at $B_2$, and there is a unique component of $P^\circ \cap \{ G_A > 0 \}$, whose closure contains $\tilde B_2$; the second point on the projectivised boundary of $P$ corresponds to the point on $C_1$ where the tangent line contains $A$.
-Thus the part of the boundary of $P^\circ \cap \{ G_A > 0 \}$ corresponding to points in $C_2$ is just the arc $U'B_2$, where as usual $U'=\alpha (U)$.
+We note that $A = (a,b,1)$ is below (and to the right of) this intersection point.
+If $a < {1\over {1-k}}$, we know that $G_A$ vanishes at $U'$ and is positive at $B_2$, and there is a unique component of $P^\circ \cap \{ G_A > 0 \}$, whose closure contains $\tilde B_2$; the second point on the projectivised boundary of $P$ corresponds to the point on $C_1$ where the tangent line contains $A$.
+Thus the set of points in $C_2$ whose negative multiples are in the boundary of $P^\circ \cap \{ G_A > 0 \}$ is just the arc $B_2U'$, where as usual $U'=\alpha (U)$.
 When $a = {1\over {1-k}}$, we know that $G_A$ vanishes (twice) at $B_1$, and for $A$ between this point and $U$, there is a point $U_1$ on the arc $Q_1U$ whose tangent also contains $A$, and there are two components of $P^\circ \cap \{ G_A > 0 \}$, one of which has its boundary points corresponding in $C_2$ to the arc $B_2 U'$ and the other with boundary points corresponding in $C_2$ to the arc $U_1'B_1$.
 For $A= U$, we get two real lines meeting at $U'$, each line joining $U'$ to one of the two points of $C_1$ for which the tangent contains $U$.
-Moving now to $A$ lying below $U$ but with $b > {1\over {1-k}}$, we obtain a point $U_2$ in the arc $UQ_2$ where the tangent contains $A$, and we still have two components, but with the relevant arcs on $C_2$ now being $B_2 U_2'$ and $U' B_1$.
+Moving now to $A$ lying below $U$ on the tangent but with $b > {1\over {1-k}}$, we obtain a point $U_2$ in the arc $UQ_2$ where the tangent contains $A$, and we still have two components, but with the relevant arcs on $C_2$ now being $B_2 U_2'$ and $U' B_1$.
 By the time we reach the point with $b = {1\over {1-k}}$, the first of these components of $P^\circ \cap \{ G_A > 0 \}$ has shrunk to the empty set (with $G_A$ vanishing along the ray generated by $\tilde B_2$), and from then on we just have one component of the intersection, and the relevant arc in $C_2$ is now $U'B_1$.
-With this description in hand, the required proposition about visibility follows easily.
+With this description in hand, the required result on visibility follows easily.